Wild Ecosystem Deep Dive15 min read

 end

-Notice the flow: authentication check, model access check, query execution, column filtering, and audit logging.
-All within a single method.
+Notice the flow: authentication check, model access check, query execution, column filtering, and audit logging — all within a single method.
 There is no skip path.
+The structural choice to keep the audit recording in the same lexical scope as the access check echoes the integrity-monitor pattern from Schneier and Kelsey’s secure-audit-log work6: the record of what happened must be co-located with what made it happen.

 Layer 4: Audit Trail